eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

    git commit -m "removed emtpy line" git push
    ```
-To see the the results open the `Actions` page of your repository on GitHub, go to `CI Workflow` and check the workflow output.
+To see the results open the `Actions` page of your repository on GitHub, go to `CI Workflow` and check the workflow output.

 ## Releasing Vehicle App